• Skip to main content

 Socialists sitting at the healthcare table are predisposed to gorging themselves on the edibles – refusing to let anyone deny them any of the 12 psychotropic drugs a day ‘their industry’ provides them with.
 As a result Western Life Expectancy and Healthy Life Expectancy is falling.
 This is not sustainable.

-This is a probably then unforeseeable end-game to the dilemma Weber brought into view.
-Other than offer tasty soundbites, can a Liberal like Mark Carney do anything to stop us being served up as a Dish on the Great Corporate Table?
+We have a probably then unforeseeable end-game to the dilemma Weber brought into view.
+Other than offer tasty soundbites, can a Liberal like Mark Carney do anything to stop us being served up as a Dish on Big Pharma’s Corporate Table?

 Footnote